-The problem is that rapidly changing gears repeatedly — especially while the wheels are moving — can be very hard on the transmission.
+The problem is that rapidly changing gears repeatedly — especially while the wheels are moving — can be tough on the transmission.
 If you try rocking your car, be careful.
 Apply the brake to stop the car at the endpoint of each rock, then shift gears while the car is still.
 If it doesn’t work after a few tries, let it go.
-Transmission damage is more expensive and more inconvenient than calling for help.
+Transmission damage is expensive and more inconvenient than calling for help.

 If your vehicle has a manual transmission, you can try starting the car in second gear to achieve a similar effect.
-The second gear has less torque, making it less likely that you’ll spin the wheels and potentially getting the traction you need.
+The second gear has less torque, making it less likely that you’ll spin the wheels and potentially get the traction you need.
 It can still be hard on the transmission — the clutch specifically — so take it easy.

-You can also try letting a little air out of the tires.
+You can also try letting air out of the tires.
 By making the tire slightly flat, you put more of the tire in contact with the road surface and create more traction.
 Only do this if there’s a gas station or mechanic nearby where you can fill the tire back up.
 Driving on underinflated tires is dangerous and can cause long-term damage, so you want to get them re-inflated as soon as possible.

 What to do after your car is stuck in snow

 If you successfully get your car moving, look for a safe place to stop for a moment and look at the wheels.
 The tires’ spinning can often build up snow or ice in the area around the wheel.
 That can wear on the tire surface, clog the treads, or make it hard to steer.
 Get a snow scraper and free any excessive ice or snow off the wheels.
 Turn your traction control back on, reset any other settings like all-wheel drive, and carry on.